Loblaw extends temporary pay increase to June 13, workers say it's not long enough

 Waiting to see if the wage premium is extended every few weeks is far from the only stressor grocery store workers are currently facing.

 Wayne Hanley, president of UFCW Canada Local 1006A, and international vice president of UFCW International, said he is concerned for the long term mental health of his union's members given that they are "working in an environment that [is] life or death."
-Hanley referenced incidents in southwestern Ontario where customers of essential businesses were intentionally being coughed at and spit on.
+Hanley referenced incidents in southwestern Ontario where employees of essential businesses were intentionally being coughed at and spit on.

 Greatrix said that because of how hard he and his coworkers have been working throughout the pandemic -- mentally and physically -- the fact that the wage premium is temporary "feels a little insulting."